Introduction: Everest Base Camp Trekking with Helicopter Return-11 Days

 - Travel insurance: It is important to get travel insurance that covers medical emergencies and evacuations, as these can be costly in the event of an emergency on the trek.

-- Hire a trustworthy trekking agency: Holiday Tours Nepal is a trust worth providing employment opportunities to the local guide for the journey to the Everest Base Camp is strongly advised.
+- Hire a trustworthy trekking agency: Holiday Tours Nepal is a trust worth providing employment opportunities to the local guide for the journey to the Everest Base Camp.
 Local guides can provide useful information about the route, local culture, and safety, as well as assist you in adjusting to the high altitude.
 Holiday Tours Nepal provides a reliable guide with prior experience leading treks in the area.

-Climate and Weather Conditions during Trekking to Everest Base Camp.
+Climate and weather conditions during the trek to Everest Base Camp.

 The weather can be particularly cold and dry during the winter (December to February), with temperatures plunging well below freezing at night.
 At higher elevations, snow is frequent, and the trails can be slick and difficult to walk.